Chinese dictionary: Modern Chinese lexicography

-The Kangxi Zidian served as the standard Chinese dictionary for generations, is still published and is now online.
+The Kangxi Dictionary served as the standard Chinese dictionary for generations, is still published and is now online.
 Contemporary lexicography is divisible between bilingual and monolingual Chinese dictionaries.

 Chinese–English dictionaries

 The foreigners who entered China in late Ming and Qing dynasties needed dictionaries for different purposes than native speakers.
 Wanting to learn Chinese, they compiled the first grammar books and bilingual dictionaries.
 Westerners adapted the Latin alphabet to represent Chinese pronunciation, and arranged their dictionaries accordingly.

 Two Bible translators edited early Chinese dictionaries.
 The Scottish missionary Robert Morrison wrote A Dictionary of the Chinese Language (1815–1823).
 The British missionary Walter Henry Medhurst wrote a Hokkien (Min Nan) dialect dictionary in 1832 and the Chinese and English Dictionary in 1842.
 Both were flawed in their representation of pronunciations, such as aspirated stops.
-In 1874 the American philologist and diplomat Samuel Wells Williams applied the method of dialect comparison in his dictionary, A Syllabic Dictionary of the Chinese Language, which refined distinctions in articulation and gave variant regional pronunciations in addition to standard Peking pronunciation.
+In 1874 the American philologist and diplomat Samuel Wells Williams applied the method of dialect comparison in his dictionary, A Syllabic Dictionary of the Chinese Language, which refined distinctions in articulation and gave variant regional pronunciations in addition to standard Beijing pronunciation.

 The British consular officer and linguist Herbert Giles criticized Williams as "the lexicographer not for the future but of the past", and took nearly twenty years to compile his A Chinese-English Dictionary (1892, 1912), one that Norman calls "the first truly adequate Chinese–English dictionary".
 It contained 13,848 characters and numerous compound expressions, with pronunciation based upon Beijing Mandarin, which it compared with nine southern dialects such as Cantonese, Hakka, and Fuzhou dialect.
-It has been called "still interesting as a repository of late Qing documentary Chinese, although there is little or no indication of the citations, mainly from the Kangxi zidian."
+It has been called "still interesting as a repository of late Qing documentary Chinese, although there is little or no indication of the citations, mainly from the Kangxi Zidian [Kangxi Dictionary]."
 Giles modified the Chinese romanization system of Thomas Francis Wade to create the Wade-Giles system, which was standard in English speaking countries until 1979 when pinyin was adopted.
 The Giles dictionary was replaced by the 1931 dictionary of the Australian missionary Robert Henry Mathews.
 Mathews' Chinese-English Dictionary, which was popular for decades, was based on Giles and partially updated by Y.R.
 Chao in 1943 and reprinted in 1960.